-Under FDI and public interest laws, including in Germany, Finland, France, and the UK, and potentially other jurisdictions, certain acquisitions of our Class A common stock by investors are subject to government approval requirements.
-For example, in Germany, German FDI law require foreign investors to obtain approval from the German Federal Ministry for Economic Affairs and Energy for the direct or indirect acquisition of shares of a German company if the acquirer directly or indirectly holds at least 10% of the voting rights of the company following the acquisition.
-Any acquisition in violation of the aforementioned provisions of German FDI law may be void.
+Under foreign direct investment and public interest laws, including in Germany, Finland, France, and the UK, and potentially other jurisdictions, certain acquisitions of our Class A common stock by investors are subject to government approval requirements.
+For example, in Germany, German foreign direct investment law require foreign investors to obtain approval from the German Federal Ministry for Economic Affairs and Energy for the direct or indirect acquisition of shares of a German company if the acquirer directly or indirect laws may be void.
+Any violation of the company following the acquisition.
+Any acquisition in violation of the aforementioned provisions of German foreign direct investment law may be void.
 Any violation of the prohibition to consummate an acquisition without approval of the Ministry may be subject to sanctions.
-Similar FDI laws exist in other jurisdictions in which we have substantial operations.
+Similar foreign direct investment laws exist in other jurisdictions in which we have substantial operations.
 In Finland, government approvals are required if an investor holds at least 10% of the voting rights of the company following the investment.
 In France, the prior approval from the French Minister of Economy is required if a non-EU investor exceeds, directly or indirectly, 25% of the voting rights of the French entities of the company following the investment or, for an EU non-French investor, in case of acquisition of control, direct or indirect, of the French entities.
 The U.K. has a 25% voting rights threshold for mandatory filings under the National Security and Investment Act 2021 which became operational on January 4, 2022.
 Accordingly, these restrictions on and approval requirements for the acquisition of a substantial shareholding in our share capital may restrict certain investments and limit demand for shares of our Class A common stock.